 Besides her work for The Cure Alliance, Ross is known as a broadcast news executive and journalist, having produced over 3500 hours of live television at ABC, NBC and CBS networks.

 Throughout her career, Ross covered the most iconic stories and created many memorable TV events beginning with the first ever televised interview with the cult leader, Charles Manson for NBC’s Tomorrow Show.
 During her 17 years at ABC, she won three News and Documentary Emmy Awards and was part of the network team which won the coveted Peabody Award for their coverage the 9/11 attacks on the World Trade Center and Pentagon.
 As the executive producer of Good Morning America, she was in the control room as news anchors Diane Sawyer and Charlie Gibson broadcast the attacks live.
-Over the decades, she has produced iconic stories on sexual harassment, investigations of Pentagon policy, covered political scandals and corruption, three wars and produced multiple interviews with four presidents.
+Ross has also produced groundbreaking stories on sexual harassment, investigations of Pentagon policy, covered political scandals and corruption, three wars and produced multiple interviews with four presidents.